Multilevel Monte Carlo with Numerical Smoothing for Robust and Efficient Computation of Probabilities and Densities: Numerical Experiments

-In Table \ref{table:Summary of our numerical results density GBM.}, we summarize the obtained results for estimating the density, $\rho_X$ at $u=1$, using MLMC combined with numerical smoothing, where $X$ follows the GBM dynamics.
-In Figure \ref{fig:euler_density_MLMC_with_smoothing}, we show the detailed convergence results for the MLMC estimator combined with the numerical smoothing.
-From this Figure , we can verify that we obtain a strong convergence rate of order one (see top left plot in Figure \ref{fig:euler_density_MLMC_with_smoothing}), which results in a numerical complexity of the MLMC estimator to be of order $\Ordo{\text{TOL}^{-2} \left(\log(\text{TOL})\right)^2} $, as confirmed by figure \ref{fig:euler_density_complexity}. \begin{small}
+With the same model parameters, we compute the joint density $\rho_{X(T), v(T)}$ at $u=1$ and $v=0.04$.
+A reference solution was obtained by the kernel density estimator.
+Figure \ref{fig:joint_density_heston} presents the detailed convergence results for the MLMC estimator combined with the numerical smoothing, using the FT Euler--Maruyama scheme.
+This figure verifies that the kurtosis is bounded and that the variance decay rate is of order $1$ for the Euler--Maruyama scheme, resulting in a numerical complexity of the MLMC estimator of the order of $\Ordo{\text{TOL}^{-2} \left(\log(\text{TOL})\right)^2}$.